• Published: Mar 17 2025 10:45 AM

 wave

-Three new burgers are set to tantalize taste buds: The Big Smoke (pulled BBQ beef brisket, American cheese, maple-cured bacon); the Buffalo Burger (fried buttermilk chicken, blue cheese, naga chilli sauce, American cheese, and a spicy chicken wing skewer); and the Cheese Meltdown (American, Emmental, and Cheddar cheese).
-All come with chips and onion rings, and a drink.
-Both The Big Smoke and the Cheese Meltdown offer a choice of beef or chicken patty.
+But don't worry, all you burger lovers out there!
+This isn't a total food apocalypse.
+Wetherspoon's is replacing those lost dishes with a shiny new "gourmet" burger range.
+And some Korean-style chicken.
+Intriguing, isn't it?
+The burger lineup includes The Big Smoke (pulled BBQ beef brisket, American cheese, maple-cured bacon – yum!), the Buffalo Burger (fried buttermilk chicken, blue cheese, naga chilli sauce, American cheese, and a spicy chicken wing skewer – that sounds intense!), and the Cheese Meltdown (American, Emmental, and Cheddar cheese – simple, but oh-so-satisfying).
+Each burger comes with chips and onion rings and a drink, which is a nice touch.
+Both The Big Smoke and the Cheese Meltdown give you the choice of a beef or chicken patty, which is pretty cool.

 FAQ